centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 | `shippingMethodsAvailable` | `shippingMethodsAvailable` |

-If error occurred while handling the event, response should be handled with following object, this will make sure the payment popup understands something went wrong:
+If an error occurred while handling the event, the response should be handled with the following object, this will make sure the payment popup understands something went wrong:

 ```javascript
 const returnObject = {